vuestorefront/magento2-vsbridge-indexer/README.md

 ![Branch stable](https://img.shields.io/badge/stable%20branch-master-blue.svg)
 ![Branch Develop](https://img.shields.io/badge/dev%20branch-develop-blue.svg)

-This projects is a native, Magento2 data indexer for [Vue Storefront - first Progressive Web App for e-Commerce](https://github.com/DivanteLtd/vue-storefront).
-It fills the ElasticSearch data index with all the products, categories and static information required by Vue Storefront to work.
+This projects is a native, Magento2 data indexer for [Alokai - first Progressive Web App for e-Commerce](https://github.com/DivanteLtd/vue-storefront).
+It fills the ElasticSearch data index with all the products, categories and static information required by Alokai to work.

-**Note on mage2vuestorefront project**: This native indexer updates the ElasticSearch index in the very same format like the [mage2vuestorefront](https://github.com/DivanteLtd/mage2vuestorefront).
+**Note on mage2alokai project**: This native indexer updates the ElasticSearch index in the very same format like the [mage2alokai](https://github.com/DivanteLtd/mage2vuestorefront).
 Our intention was to speed up the indexation process and make it more reliable.
 With native indexer we were able to use the Magento2 ORM and events to optimize the indexation process.
-Please do use this module instead of mage2vuestorefront if You experience any issues regarding indexing performance.
+Please do use this module instead of mage2alokai if You experience any issues regarding indexing performance.
 Both projects are currently supported.

-Vue Storefront is a standalone PWA storefront for your eCommerce, possible to connect with any eCommerce backend (eg. Magento, Pimcore, Prestashop or Shopware) through the API.
+Alokai is a standalone PWA storefront for your eCommerce, possible to connect with any eCommerce backend (eg. Magento, Pimcore, Prestashop or Shopware) through the API.

  ## Video demo
  [![See how it works!](https://github.com/DivanteLtd/vue-storefront/raw/master/docs/.vuepress/public/Fil-Rakowski-VS-Demo-Youtube.png)](https://www.youtube.com/watch?v=L4K-mq9JoaQ)
-Sign up for a demo at https://vuestorefront.io/ (Vue Storefront integrated with Pimcore OR Magento2).
+Sign up for a demo at https://vuestorefront.io/ (Alokai integrated with Pimcore OR Magento2).

 ## Overview